emmacloud22/jenkins-terraform-infra-CICD-project-v1/archive/docs/README.md

         - Navigate to `Build Triggers`
             - Enable/Check the box `GitHub hook trigger for GITScm polling`
         - Click on `Apply and Save`
-### TROUBLESHOOT
-#### A) Ansible Automation
-- **`NOTE:`** You pipeline can actually Run to the end and you get a Success.
-But you might not have access to the Application.
-Could be due the fact that you're using a different `Region` as compared to what's stated in the `ansible-config/aws_ec2.yaml` config file.
-    - To Reolve this, Navigate to this file
-    - Change the `Region` to `Your Region`
-    - Commit the Changes and Push to GitHub
-    - Then `Re-Run The Pipeline`
-    - Finally `Try Accessing The Application` Now

-- Verify that the `Jenkins/Maven/Ansible` instance has an `IAM Profile with EC2 Access`
-- Also Confirm that the `Dev, Stage` and `Prod` Environments have their assigned Environment tags

 ### TEST PIPELINE DEPLOYMENT
 - Confirm/Confirm that your deployments where all successful accross all Environments